 Rediscovering joy at Christmastime

 What if this year you applied the KonMari question to every Christmas activity and tradition that you normally take for granted?
-Here’s what that might look like:
+Here’s what that might look like this.
+Does:

 You might want to take a minute to write down all of the Christmas traditions you normally participate in.
 Include the big stuff, like preparing a certain kind of holiday meal, and the little stuff, like sitting by the tree on Christmas Eve with a cup of hot cocoa.